 Recognition of Prior Learning for some modules in Year 1 may be available for applicants with an existing Level 4 PTLLS or CTLLS/Certificate in Education and Training qualification.

 All applicants are subject to approval from the University of Derby.
 This course will only run with a minimum of 15 enrolments.

 You will study a range of modules over the two years which will include:

 Assessment is through coursework and an exciting range of assessment methods is used.
-These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual presentations, and poster presentations.
+These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations and academic poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher while incorporating key transferable skills.